 Watch the demolition video here or below.

 Successful first demolition of Large Mining Equipment

-The first of the dredger demolition works carried out today (Thursday 15 October) at the Hazelwood Rehabilitation Project proved a success.
+The first of the dredger demolition works were carried out on the 15th of October at the Hazelwood Rehabilitation Project proved a success.

 Dredger 11 came down a little after 10am with the key objectives of the demolition realised.
 The main outcome, a safe and successful fell, was achieved with Dredger 11 on the ground.

 All of the blast cutting charges were fully expended with no misfires.
 A thermal imaging sweep conducted by drone after the controlled collapse showed no issues with hot spots.
 The immediate geotechnical surveys also showed no issues and batter stability throughout the mine was not compromised.

 Post-blast monitoring will continue for a further 24 hours to ensure the overall area has not been impacted for batter stability.

 The focus now switches to Dredgers 9 and 10, which will be demolished by the same process TODAY (Dredger 10) and in the following weeks (Dredger 9).

 A review process for Dredger 11 has taken place in preparations for todays event.
 Dredger 25 is planned for December.
 All dredgers once demolished will be processed and the material recycled.

 There are eight Large Mining Equipment (LME) machines in the Hazelwood Mine area to be demolished, including five bucket wheel dredgers.